IntentArchitect/Docs/articles/application-development/development-environment/intent-in-the-development-environment.md

 ### The Intent Architect solution file (`.isln`)

 This Intent Architect solution file, .isln file extension, is the entry point file for your Intent Architect solution, very analogous to a Visual Studio solution file.
 You can double-click this file to open the solution in Intent Architect.
-When you create a new Solution within Intent Architect it will create an `isln` file for you in the following location:=
+When you create a new Solution within Intent Architect it will create an `isln` file for you in the following location:

 ```csharp
 {Location}\{Solution Name}\intent\{Solution Name}.isln